 - (a) It shall be unlawful for any person, firm or entity to engage in the business of collecting and disposing of solid waste, generated by any other person, firm or entity without having been granted a franchise by the city.
-It shall be unlawful for any person, firm or entity to engage in the business of collecting and disposing of solid waste from any dwelling for which a written determination has not been made by the city that it is impractical for the sanitation services & fleet management department to provide solid waste collection service to such dwelling.
+It shall be unlawful for any person, firm or entity to engage in the business of collecting and disposing of solid waste from any dwelling for which a written determination has not been made by the city director of sanitation services that it is impractical for the sanitation services & fleet management department to provide solid waste collection service to such dwelling.
 Provided, however, nothing in this section shall be construed to require any generator of tree trimmings or construction or demolition debris upon any premises from himself or itself removing and disposing of such materials without first obtaining a franchise.
 Construction sites that utilize a solid waste service provider other than a city franchisee shall be subject to an immediate stop work order to be issued by the city building official. - (b) The mayor shall have the authority to grant all non-exclusive solid waste franchises described herein.
-Applicants that are denied a franchise by the mayor shall have the right to appeal as provided in section 4-3-112 that denial before city council. - (c) Franchise applicants shall obtain an application from the city upon payment to the city of a two-hundred dollar (\$200.00) application fee. - (d) As an alternative to paying a renewal application fee of two hundred dollars (\$200.00), franchise holders may agree to provide in-kind solid waste rolloff collection and disposal services, at no cost to the city, in the amount of not less than thirty (30) cubic yards.
-These in-kind services shall be performed by the franchise holder at the request and convenience of the city within the three-year term of the franchise. - (e) The mayor may issue a ninety-day temporary franchise after payment of the two hundred dollars (\$200.00) application fee and completion of all documentation required to obtain a franchise.
-A temporary franchise granted under this section shall not be renewable beyond its ninety-day term. - (f) To ensure sufficient solid waste service capacity in the event of a declared disaster, the mayor shall be authorized to issue temporary franchises for periods not to exceed one (1) year.
-Such temporary franchises shall be subject to all provisions of this chapter.
+Applicants that are denied a franchise by the mayor shall have the right to appeal as provided in section 4-3-112 that denial before city council. - (c) Franchise applicants shall obtain an application from the city director of sanitation services upon payment to the city of a two-hundred dollar (\$200.00) application fee. - (d) As an alternative to paying a renewal application fee of two hundred dollars (\$200.00), franchise holders may agree to provide in-kind solid waste rolloff collection and disposal services, at no cost to the city, in the amount of not less than thirty (30) cubic yards.
+These in-kind services shall be performed by the franchise holder at the request and convenience of the city within the three-year term of the franchise. - (e) The director of sanitation services shall be authorized by the mayor may to issue a ninety-day temporary franchise after payment of the two hundred dollars (\$200.00) application fee and completion of all documentation required to obtain a franchise.
+A temporary franchise granted under this section shall not be renewable beyond its ninety-day term. - (f) To ensure sufficient solid waste service capacity in the event of a declared disaster, the mayor director of sanitation-shall be authorized to issue temporary franchises for periods not to exceed one (1) year.
+Such temporary franchises shall be subject to the approval of the mayor and to all provisions of this chapter.